dBpoweramp CD Ripper

 Third pass, the blue highlight indicates that a new error (previously concealed on a previous pass has been detected)

-After passes have completed then frames with possible errors are re-ripped multiple times.
+After passes have completed, frames with possible errors are re-ripped multiple times.
 The red line shows the error position within the track.

 The red highlight shows that frames could not be recovered whilst ripping, an insecure rip.